 This premier annual event is “in” with the “out” crowd.
 Nicknamed the “Gay Mardi Gras,” this annual celebration attracts as many as 100,000 participants from all over the world.

-The New Orleans Seafood Festival takes place on Fulton Street in downtown New Orleans, just steps from the Wyndham Riverfront Hotel.
-In addition to great music and cuisine from many famed, local restaurants, including 7 on Fulton, there will be artist’s booths featuring some of our area’s best artists.
+The New Orleans Seafood Festival takes place in downtown New Orleans.
+In addition to great music and cuisine from many famed, local restaurant, artist’s booths featuring some of our area’s best artists.
 All proceeds for this event will benefit the Louisiana Hospitality Foundation.

 Every fall, gallery owners in the Arts District and on Magazine Street throw open their doors in celebration of the arts culture of New Orleans.
 Join 30,000 other art lovers at this giant, chic street party.